 A credit memorandum makes the business transaction between buyer and seller happen in a smoother way.
 It might incur some charges but compared the advantages it has when compared to the invoice receipt, a credit note is handy.
 It can be credit or debit depending on the price fluctuation from the actual price.
-Price volatility of products over the course of time will decide the credit memo frequency between the two parties.
-Overall it can be concluded that a credit memo when used makes the backtracking of a particular product’s discount history easy for the seller.
-The seller will increase or decrease his receivable depending on the credit memo’s total amount.
+The price volatility of products over the course of time will decide the frequency between the two parties.
+Overall, it can be concluded that a credit memo, when used, makes the backtracking of a particular product’s discount history easy for the seller.
+The seller will increase or decrease his receivable, depending on the total amount.

 This has been a guide to Credit Memo (Credit Memorandum) and its meaning.
 Here we discuss the components of credit memo along with its format and example.
 You can learn more from the following articles –